Proximal Algorithms and Temporal Differences for Large Linear Systems: Extrapolation, Approximation, and Simulation: Linearized Proximal and Temporal Difference Methods for Nonlinear Problems

 \topinsert \centerline{ 2pc } -1pc -4pc\fig{0pc}{\figforwbackext.} {Illustration of the forward backward algorithm with extrapolation.}\endinsert

 We focus on the fixed point problem $x=T(x)$ with the $i$th component of $T(x)$ having the form

 where for each $i$, $M(i)$ is some set, and $a\big(i,\m(i)\big)$ and $b\big(i,\m(i)\big)$ are a (column) vector in $\rn$ and scalar, respectively, for each $\m(i)\in M (i)$.
+We assume that the minimum in Eq.\ \minform\ is attained throughout this section.
 For a given $i$, this form of $T(i,x)$ includes a very broad class of concave functions of $x$.
 Intuition suggests that an algorithmic analysis for more general forms of $T$ may be possible, but this is beyond the scope of the present paper (see the discussion of Section 5.2).

 Let ${\cal M}$ be the Cartesian product $ M (1)\times\cdots\times M (n)$.
 Given a vector $\m=\big((\m(1),\ldots,\m(n)\big)\in {\cal M} $, the matrix whose $i$th row is the vector $a\big(i,\m(i)\big)'$ is denoted by $A_\m$ and the vector whose $i$th component is $b\big(i,\m(i)\big)$ is denoted by $b_\m$.
 We denote by $T_\m$ the linear mapping given by